InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 ensuring product quality.

 In an InnerSource community, the TCs _own_ all tech related decisions, especially those related to product quality.
-Ownership implies, that TCs need to make sure the decisions in place are followed through which includes communicating and - if necessary - advocate these decisions, inside and outside of the community.
+Ownership implies that TCs need to make sure the decisions in place are followed through.
+This includes communicating and - if necessary - advocating these decisions, inside and outside of the community.
 TCs don't necessarily make all the tech related decisions themselves or do all the work to implement them.